lyeoni/pretraining-for-language-understanding/README.md

 Because Autoregressive language model should be forward or backward, only one-way uni-directional context information can be used.
 Therefore, it's difficult to understand the context in both directions simultaneously.

-RNNLM, ELMo are typically the case, and **Unidirectional/Bidirectional LSTM language models** are covered in this repo. cf. Bidirectional LSTM LM, ELMo use context in both directions.
+RNNLM, ELMo are typical example of Autoregressive language model, and **Unidirectional/Bidirectional LSTM language models** are covered in this repo.

+- cf. Bidirectional LSTM LM, ELMo use context in both directions.
 However, only shallow understanding is possible beacuase it use contexts that are independently learned in each direction.
+- cf. For a detailed description of the model architecture, refer to the paper/repo in the Reference tab below.

 ## 1. Build Corpus